kallaway/100-days-of-code/log.md

 **Thoughts**: Grateful for helpful input.
 Also it made me feel better that it took lots of people a while to figure out why it wasn't working - so it wasn't just me.
 JavaScript is challenging for many people.

 **Link to work**: http://codepen.io/Mmgfrog/pen/egOxwq

+###Day 28: Jan.
+25, 2017
+**Day Off**

+###Day 29: Jan.
+26, 2017
+**Today's Progress**: Submitted RQM on Free Code Camp & got feedback on it.
+Went back into Coding Dojo's learning platform.

+**Thoughts**: Not much accomplished today.
+Picked up son early and really should remember that if he's home it's hard to get coding done.
+But that's no excuse.
+I didn't manage my time very well today.

+**Link to work**: http://learn.codingdojo.com/m/7/3728/25130 beginning assignment using Pokemon API for practice.